Message about use of cookies

 The property is owned by a business so it cannot be a second home

-The premium will be charged for any property which is:
+The premium is charged for any property which is:

 The council tax payer does not need to be a private individual, and companies owning properties meeting these criteria are also liable to pay the premium.